 Use birth control and protect against diseases.
 As much as I avoided sexual contact with multiple women, I also know things happen.
 It isn’t worth dying over.

 Limit your sexual partners.
 More is not better.
 Mom was a lot more puritan when she met me.
 Poor girl.
 She never saw it coming.

 You girls laugh when I say all guys are perverts.
 Well, we are.
-Guys all too often think with wrong appendage.
+Guys all too often think with the wrong appendage.
 It doesn’t make us bad, only human.
 Guys like to act tough, but we are just as emotional and tender underneath as you are.
 We feel acutely.
 We cover it up with false bravado.
 Always know we hurt inside, too.
 Let us act strong.
 We do it to provide support for the woman we love.
-Let us give that.
+Give us that.

 Women and men are more alike than we like to admit, if you haven’t noticed.
 It must be a people thing.
 Don’t worry about it.
 It is okay to be what you are.
 Love and lust, especially lust, are part of the human experience.
 Tell your partner what you want.
 Guys don’t automatically know.
-I was married for years before I discovered certain things people with more experience knew a long time ago.
+I was married for years before I discovered certain things people with more experience know.
 It happens.
 Encourage your partner to share the same.
 There are things they like.
 Get them to share what those things are.
 It makes the experiences more fulfilling.

 Always remember, love and intimacy are not dirty.
 There is nothing wrong with intimate relations.
 Intimacy is an important part of the human condition.
 Always be kind and gentle.
 Allow your partner the same intimacy.